 A: A discussion of credibility in the context of the mortality assumption is found in Section 15 of this practice note.
 ASOP No. 25, Credibility Procedures, is available on the Actuarial Standards Board's website.
-To make a determination on the level of credibility that a set of company experience data may have, some actuaries will use concepts from classical credibility theory.
+To make a determination on the level of credibility that a set of company experience data may have, some actuaries might use concepts from classical credibility theory.
 In this sense, the actuary may determine that full credibility (i.e., the subject experience will have full predictive value) will be established when enough observations of an event occur so that the actual result of its frequency will be within a defined percentage of the expected results with a specified probability.
 Additional adjustments to the definition of full credibility may be used in cases where the actual observed events can range in their magnitude of severity.
-The actuary may wish to review the Credibility Practice Note, which can be found on the Academy website at http://www.actuary.org/files/publications/Practice_note_on_applying_credibility_theory_july2008.pdf
+The actuary may wish to review the Credibility practice note.3